I wrote this originally in 2088 while still living abroad, and am doing so now for a number of reasons which range from serious to facetious.

 First, I’ve always been more than just mildly annoyed at the difficulties I’ve had entering the UK over the years, despite having lived there for eight.
 I’ve lived in China and Russia, and never faced the same sort of scrutiny that I have there, strawberry blonde, green-eyed, American passport toting Southern girl that I am.
 To be sure, it is nowhere nearly as bad as it used to be, and hasn’t happened in a very long time – mostly because now when they ask why I’m there, I simply say “because I can,” list my address as The Dorchester and stare – but it used to border on absurd.
 Once, when my son was still a very small toddler, I was stopped at customs at Gatwick and challenged on whether or not I had the right to bring my child abroad with me.
 It was about 2 a.m. in our home in the U.S., but the customs officials pulled me aside and insisted on calling my ex-husband, despite the fact that I had a notarized letter from my lawyer ex-husband stating that my son was in my sole custody, as well as a copy of our custody agreement which clearly stated the same, in addition to my by then well worn UK work visa.

-Or “The Regime Has Changed, but The Crazy Remains The Same” Something else I wrote a number of years ago before Mahmoud Ahmadinejad – or MockMoodyMadJihad, as I called him – fell from power.
-Yet it seems relevant still today – to me at least – because of the ongoing media obsession with PEOTUS Trump’s perceived […]Read more
+Something I wrote a number of years ago before Mahmoud Ahmadinejad – or MockMoodyMadJihad, as I called him – fell from power.
+Yet it seems relevant still today – to me at least – because of the ongoing media obsession with PEOTUS Trump’s perceived coziness with Putin and Russia.
+Some of us studied, have degrees in, and read voraciously still today about Russian & Soviet Politics – past and present – and likewise generally stay apprised of world events on the whole.

 Have you ever heard of Common Sense?
 It was written by one of the American founding fathers named Thomas Paine and first published anonymously during the American Revolution in 1776.
 Not because he was afraid of the USE of Common Sense – as we seem to be today – but because of the political sensitivity of the article’s contents.
 And what the inside of that man’s grave must look like today.
 Imagine a turbo-charged weenie roaster trapped inside a bunny hutch – the man is spinning in disgust and disbelief at what has become of his nation and of society at large.